Volume 1, Number 5

 two is what makes a specific chinchilla highly valuable.
 It should

-be noted that a top show quality standard, mutation or hybrid will sell
+be noted that a top show quality standard, mutation or hybrid will often sell

-for 2 to 4 times what its "not for show" quality counterpart
+for 2 to 4 times as much as its 'not for show' quality counterpart.

 Brevicaudata-type